-Peace and Development 2020 – An analysis of current experiences and insights
+Peace and Development 2020 – An Analysis of Recent Experiences and Findings

-The study "Frieden und Entwicklung 2020" (Peace and Development 2020) analyses current developments, experiences and challenges and derives practice-oriented recommendations for German and international development cooperation.
-It was created as part of a departmental research project for the German Federal Ministry for Economic Cooperation and Development (BMZ).
-Methodologically, the analysis is based on 30 interviews with experts from different regions of the world and supplements these on the basis of an evaluation of policy documents and the relevant research literature.
+The report “Peace and Development 2020” analyzes contemporary trends, experiences, and challenges and derives practice-oriented recommendations for German and international development cooperation.
+It was commissioned by the Federal Ministry for Economic Cooperation and Development (BMZ).
+It is based on 30 interviews with experts from different world regions and complemented by a comprehensive review of current policy documents and academic research.

 Wolff, Jonas / Witt, Antonia / Stappenbeck, Jens / Schnabel, Simone / Peez, Anton / Junk, Julian / Coni-Zimmer, Melanie / Christian, Ben / Birchinger, Sophia / Bethke, Felix S. (2020):

-The analysis confirms the positive relationship between development and peace in principle and specifies that inclusion is the central bridge between the two.
-At the same time, however, the connections between development and peace processes prove to be complex, sometimes contradictory and not following a linear logic.
-A problem in this context is the currently observed narrowing of the political debate, which understands the development-peace nexus primarily in terms of a reactive stabilization of social and political conditions - with problematic consequences for a nexus-oriented peace development policy.
+This report’s analysis generally confirms the positive empirical relationship between development and peace while specifying that inclusion is the central bridge between the two elements.
+Nonetheless, the processes of development and peace are complex, may even be at odds under certain circumstances, and do not follow a linear logic.
+These complexities are inadequately reflected in the ongoing political debate, which reduces the development-peace nexus to a simple reactive stabilization of social and political order.
+This oversimplification has problematic implications for a nexus-oriented peace and development policy.

 The recommendations set forth in this report relate to two overarching themes: